Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 Here's something I learned the hard way: finding companies and contacts is only half the workflow.
 Every platform above helps you identify opportunities — but the moment you need to share a pitch deck, a financial model, or due diligence materials, none of them help.

 When I was raising Peony's seed round, I used Crunchbase and Apollo to build a target list of 14 investors.
 Getting their attention was the easy part.
 The hard part was sharing materials in a way that felt professional and told me who was actually interested.
 I sent my deck through Peony — 9 investors opened it within 24 hours, 4 spent over 5 minutes on the financial model, and those 4 were the ones who took meetings.
-Without page-level analytics, I would have followed up with all 14 equally and wasted everyone's time.
+Without page-level analytics, I would have followed up with all 14 equally.

 Data Room Tools for Deal Teams

-Bottom line: Peony starts free with AI-native features — page-level analytics, watermarking, and screenshot protection — that legacy VDR providers charge $400+/month for.
+Bottom line: Peony starts free with AI-powered features — page-level analytics, watermarking, screenshot protection, and e-signatures — that legacy VDR providers charge $400+/month for.
 For a full comparison, see our VDR providers guide.

 Create your data room free → | Compare VDR providers →